RudiCamilleri/mita/README.md

 - cancelOrder: Cancels the specified order
 - markOrderPaid: Marks the order as paid (only call if the order was actually paid)
-- markOrderDeadlinePassed: Marks the order deadline as passed (only if the deadline has passed)
 - markContractExpired: Marks the contract as expired (only if it is already expired)
 - terminateContract: Terminates the contract abnormally (possibly due to breach)
 - destroyTenderData: Kills the current TenderData contract and transfers its Ether to the owner